DesireNamanya/DesireNamanya/README.md

 - 👋 Hi, I’m @DesireNamanya
-- 👀 I’m interested in learning, movies, reading, coding and above all God
+- 👀 I’m interested in learning, majorly programming languages
-- 🌱 I’m currently learning programming
+- 🌱 I’m doing my bachelor of science in information technology
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me (desirenamanya@icloud.com) or (namanyadesire090@gmail.com)